-What is the FPVA?
 The Frisco Police Volunteers Association is a dynamic group of men and women who live, work and play in Frisco.
-We are educators, former law enforcement officers, business and technology leaders who support the Frisco Police Department in delivering on itsMission and Vision.
+It is comprised of residents from all parts of the community who want to support the Frisco Police Department in delivering on itsMission and Vision.

 What can you do?

 There are two levels of volunteer work: Department and Patrol.
-After initial training Department volunteers are able to donate their time inside the Frisco Police Department.
-You can work in the jail, records, community service as well as on special projects based upon your skills.
-After further training Patrol volunteers are able to actively patrol the streets and communities of Frisco in our Citizen Patrol marked vehicles.
-This is exciting and rewarding work.
+After initial training, volunteers are able to donate their time inside the Frisco Police Department in assisting in administrative roles.
+This includes helping in Records, Community Services, as well as on special projects based upon your skills.
+With further training, volunteers are able to actively patrol the streets and communities of Frisco in our Citizen Patrol marked vehicles.

 What are the next steps?

-So you'd like to join?
+So you've graduated from the Citizens Police Academy and you’d like to join the FPVA?
 Fantastic!
-Please Contact us to talk with a member about the organization, application and training process.
-We try to hold two academies per year based upon interest.
-We look forward to hearing from you and telling our story.
+Please email Officer Cottingham to get more information about the organization, application, and training process.
+We try to hold two academies per year based on interest.
+We look forward to hearing from you.

 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or Deaf Action Center at 214-521-0407 or Texas Division for Blind Services 1-800-252-9108 (voice and TTY).
 Additionally, program information may be available in languages other than English or Spanish on request.